Since you started going to school at age 3 or 4, fall has always been a time of transition.

 The transitions have changed over the years as you’ve changed.
 You’re no longer starting a new year of school, but the transitions have gotten bigger and, oftentimes, scarier.

 A new apartment, a new job, a new partner, a new city, a plane ticket.

 These tools and grounding yoga poses will remind you that no matter what’s going on in your life as we transition into the darker half of the year, you are exactly where you are supposed to be.
 You have roots.
 You are safe.
 You can withstand any storm.

 Grounding has two purposes.
 The first is to heal trauma, both physical and emotional, to allow you to release fear.
 The second purpose is to bring earthy energy into the system.
-For signs you’re not grounded and how to fix that, check out this past blog post here.
+For signs that you’re not grounded and how to fix that, check out this past blog post here.